 How Much Should You Charge for Your Services?

 You should always consider your own unique business model when pricing your services.
-However, if you need additional help in finding the right price point for your packages, I have a guide for exactly how to price your wedding planning packages.
+However, if you need additional help in finding the right price point for your packages, I have a guide on pricing your wedding planning packages.
 You can grab it here and start pricing out your offering quickly and easily (and for profit!).
 There is no one-size-fits-all approach when it comes to pricing, but this guide will help you decide what YOUR unique pricing structure should be (and yes – I talk about which structure is the most profitable!).
 It’s a best seller for a reason – and you can grab your own copy here.

 Creating Wedding Packages That Sell